-- 99D On 22 October 2013, DSSH issued the FY13 Financial Statements in the form approved by the DSSH directors pursuant to the resolution in paragraph 99C above. - In reliance on the FY13 Inventory Representations, the FY13 Unqualified Audit Statements and the FY13 Audit Report Representation, Abboud was of the view, as at 22 October 2013, that the assumptions and methodology used by DSSH management to determine inventory provisions in the FY13 Financial Statements were appropriate and resulted in a provision which complied with Australian Accounting Standards. - 99F In reliance on the FY13 Inventory Representations, the FY13 Warranty Sign On Liability Representations, the FY13 Unqualified Audit Statements and the FY13 Audit Report Representation, Abboud: - (a) was of the view, as at 22 October 2013, that the FY13 Financial Statements: - (i) gave a true and fair view of the position and performance of DSH and the DSE Group as at the reporting date: - (ii) complied with the CA; and - (iii) complied with Australian Accounting Standards; - (b) signed the FY13 Management Representation Letter: - (c) joined in the FY13 Adoption Resolution and the FY13 Directors' Declaration; and - (d) signed the Prospectus Management Certificate, and joined with the other directors of DSH in the Prospectus Representation Letter, the Directors' Prospectus Confirmations and the Directors' Approval of the Prospectus. - 99G If it is established (as alleged in the Deloitte Cross Claims, which is denied) that: - (a) the assumptions and methodology used by DSSH to determine inventory provisions were not appropriate, and the provision for inventory in the FY13 Financial Statements did not comply with Australian Accounting Standards:
+- 99C On 22 October 2013, DSSH issued the FY13 Financial Statements in the form approved by the DSSH directors pursuant to the resolution in paragraph 99B above. - 99D In reliance on the FY13 Inventory Representations, the representation pleaded in paragraph 81 above, the FY13 Unqualified Audit Statements and the FY13 Audit Report Representation, Potts was of the view, as at 13 November 2013 that the assumptions and methodology used by DSSH management to determine inventory provisions in the FY13 Financial Statements were appropriate and resulted in a provision which complied with Australian Accounting Standards. - In reliance on the FY13 Warranty Sign On Liability Representations, the representation pleaded in paragraph 81 above, the FY13 Unqualified Audit Statements and the FY13 Audit Report Representation, Potts was of the view, as at 13 November 2013 that the issue raised by Deloitte in respect of the Warranty Sign On Liability in the FY13 Financial Statements was not, individually or together with other unadjusted differences, material, and that there was no need to adjust the FY13 Financial Statements in respect of the Warranty Sign On Liability in order to ensure that they gave a true and fair view of DSSH's financial position and performance. - 99F In reliance on the FY13 Inventory Representations, the FY13 Warranty Sign On Liability Representations, the representation pleaded in paragraph 81 above, the FY13 Unqualified Audit Statements and the FY13 Audit Report Representation, Potts: - (a) was of the view, as at 13 November 2013, that the FY13 Financial Statements:

-- (b) the accounting for the Warranty Sign On Liability in the FY13 Financial Statements did not comply with Australian Accounting Standards: - (c) by reason of the matters in paragraphs (a) and/or (b) above: - (i) the FY13 Financial Statements did not give a true and fair view of the financial position and performance of DSSH; - (ii) there was no proper or adequate basis for Abboud to form the view that the FY13

-Financial Statements: - A. gave a true and fair view of the position and performance of DSSH; - B. complied with the CA; and/or - C. complied with Australian Accounting Standards; and/or - (iii) there was no proper or adequate basis for Abboud to sign the FY13 Management

-Representation Letter and/or join in the FY13 Adoption Resolution and the FY13
+- (i) gave a true and fair view of the position and performance of DSH and the DSE Group as at the reporting date; - (ii) complied with the CA; and - (iii) complied with Australian Accounting Standards ; and - (b) signed the Prospectus Management Certificate, and joined with the other directors of DSH in the Prospectus Representation Letter, the Directors' Prospectus Confirmations and the Directors' Approval of the Prospectus.

+99G If it is established (as alleged in the Deloitte Cross Claims, which is denied) that:
-Directors' Declaration: - (d) Abboud engaged in misleading or deceptive conduct by signing the FY13 Management Representation Letter, by joining in the FY13 Adoption Resolution and the FY13

-Directors' Declaration, by signing the Prospectus Management Certificate and/or by joining in the Prospectus Representation Letter, the Directors' Prospectus Confirmations and the Directors' Approval of the Prospectus: - (e) Deloitte relied on the FY13 Management Representation Letter, the FY13 Adoption

-Resolution and/or the FY13 Directors' Declaration in providing its FY13 Audit Report; - (f) further or alternatively, Deloitte relied on the Prospectus Management Certificate, the

-Prospectus Representation Letter, the Directors' Prospectus Confirmations and the

-Directors' Approval of the Prospectus in providing the DTT Prospectus Consent; and/or - (g) by reason of the matters set out above, to the extent that Deloitte is liable to the Plaintiffs or any of the Defendants by reason of having provided its FY13 Audit Report or is liable to DCF by reason of having provided the DTT Prospectus Consent, Abboud is liable to pay compensation to Deloitte for such loss;
+- (a) the assumptions and methodology used by DSSH to determine inventory provisions were not appropriate, and the provision for inventory in the FY13 Financial Statements did not comply with Australian Accounting Standards; - (b) the accounting for the Warranty Sign On Liability in the FY13 Financial Statements did not comply with Australian Accounting Standards; - (c) by reason of the matters in paragraphs (a) and/or (b) above: - (i) the FY13 Financial Statements did not give a true and fair view of the financial position and performance of DSSH; - (ii) there was no proper or adequate basis for Potts to form the view that the FY13 Financial Statements: - A. gave a true and fair view of the position and performance of DSSH; - B. complied with the CA; and/or - C. complied with Australian Accounting Standards; and/or - (d) Potts engaged in misleading or deceptive conduct by signing the Prospectus Management Certificate and/or by joining in the Prospectus Representation Letter, the Directors' Prospectus Confirmations and the Directors' Approval of the Prospectus; - (e) Deloitte relied on the Prospectus Management Certificate, the Prospectus Representation Letter, the Directors' Prospectus Confirmations and the Directors' Approval of the Prospectus in providing the DTT Prospectus Consent; and/or - (f) by reason of the matters set out above, to the extent that Deloitte is liable to the Plaintiffs any of the Defendants or DCF by reason of having provided the DTT Prospectus Consent, Potts is liable to pay compensation to Deloitte for such loss;